-- 1. Withdrawal prior to published first day of class: full refund. - 2.
-Withdrawal prior to the end of first week of class: 75% less 5% administrative fee. - 3.
-Withdrawal prior to the end of second week of class: 50% less 5% administrative fee. - 4.
-Withdrawal prior to the end of third week of class: 25% less 5% administrative fee. - 5.
-Withdrawal after the end of the third week of class: - A. No refunds will be issued for room and board. - B. Residents will owe for the entire semester.
+- a.
+Withdrawal prior to published first day of class: full refund. - b.
+Withdrawal prior to the end of first week of class: 75% less 5% administrative fee. - c.
+Withdrawal prior to the end of second week of class: 50% less 5% administrative fee. - d.
+Withdrawal prior to the end of third week of class: 25% less 5% administrative fee. - e.
+Withdrawal after the end of the third week of class: - i.
+No refunds will be issued for room and board. - ii.
+Residents will owe for the entire semester.
 In case of residence hall suspension, only advance payments for food will be refunded.